mosaic-design-system/docs/src/forms/select.md

       ### Multiple select

-      In cases where the user needs to **Select** multiple options, consideration needs to be taken about the number of options they might **Select**.
-If it is going to be a large amount, say more than 10, then it might be better to try a different approach.
-For example the **Select** input could be split it to several select inputs if the options can be grouped.
-Or a Picklist might be a better component to use.
+      In cases where the user needs to select multiple options, consideration needs to be taken about the number of options they might Select.
+If it is going to be a large amount, for example more than 10, then it might be better to try a different approach.
+For example, the **Select** input could be split it to several select inputs if the options can be grouped, or a **Picklist** might be a better component to use.

       ### Option groups